 The cross-country ski business continued to grow alongside the Vail Mountaineering retail and rental side of the business, and Kelchner met many other influential outdoor adventurers in process of running it, including Everest pioneers Sir Edmund Hillary and Tom Hornbein.
 Hornbein had written a book about his experience on Everest that inspired Kelchner when he read it in college.
 Kelchner sites reading Hornbein’s book as one of the influencing factors that led him to move to Vail and explore mountain landscapes, so meeting Hornbein in Vail was a particularly remarkable moment for him.

-In 1986, Kelchner had the opportunity to sell the retail part of his business to Alex Wilhelmsen, who eventually developed his business into the high-end clothing retailer Axel’s in Vail Village.
+In 1986, Kelchner had the opportunity to sell the retail part of his business to Axel Wilhelmsen, who eventually developed his business into the high-end clothing retailer Axel’s in Vail Village.
 This opportunity gave Kelchner to focus back on the guiding portion of his business, and in 1986, he began Timberline Tours as it is known today.